Tight Efficiency Bounds for the Probabilistic Serial and Related Mechanisms: Introduction

 \subsection{Efficiency bounds in the cardinal utility model}

 The simultaneous eating algorithm (i.e., the PS mechanism) can also be applied in the cardinal utility model by running it with an ordering consistent with the agents' utility values $(u_{ij})_{j\in\items}$.
 In this formulation, the output depends only on the ordinal rankings of items, not the magnitude of utilities.
 As a result, the algorithm returns the same allocation for two instances where all agents share the same preference ordering, even if the ratios $u_{ij}/u_{ij'}$ differ significantly---for instance, being exponentially large in one instance and only slightly above $1$ in another.
 It is therefore not surprising that the strong guarantees of the ordinal setting do not carry over to the cardinal setting.
 While the resulting allocation remains envy-free, it could be Pareto dominated by another allocation.
+This raises a natural and fundamental question of how much efficiency is lost by the PS mechanism under cardinal preferences, and whether this loss can be arbitrarily large.

-To quantify this loss, Immorlica, Lucier, Weyl, and Mollner \cite{Immorlica2017} introduced the notion of \emph{$\gamma$-approximately Pareto efficient lotteries}: For $\gamma\ge 1$, a randomized assignment $\mx\in\R^{\agents\times\items}$ is said to be $\gamma$-approximately Pareto efficient (or $\gamma$-Pareto efficient for short), if there does not exist another assignment $\my$ such that $u_i(\my_i)\ge \gamma u_i(\mx_i)$ for all $i\in\agents$, with strict inequality for at least one agent.
+To quantify this loss, Immorlica, Lucier, Weyl, and Mollner [\citeyear{Immorlica2017}] introduced the notion of \emph{$\gamma$-approximately Pareto efficient lotteries}: For $\gamma\ge 1$, a randomized assignment $\mx\in\R^{\agents\times\items}$ is said to be $\gamma$-approximately Pareto efficient (or $\gamma$-Pareto efficient for short), if there does not exist another assignment $\my$ such that $u_i(\my_i)\ge \gamma u_i(\mx_i)$ for all $i\in\agents$, with strict inequality for at least one agent.
 They studied the approximate efficiency of various mechanisms and showed, in particular, that the PS mechanism is not $c\log(n) $-Pareto efficient for some constant $c>0$; that is, there exist instances where all agents can achieve utility a factor $c\log(n)$ higher under some other allocation than under the PS allocation.
+However, it remained an open question whether this bound is worst possible.